mike-plummer/NativeGroovy/README.md

 ---------------
 Each of the three examples demonstrate a method of interfacing Groovy (or Java) code with a native library; sometimes native libraries are the only interface available to interact with hardware/APIs/etc. or can supply efficiency gains in the form of optimized compiled code for complex functions.
 Each example has varying setup and overhead costs as well as differing levels of code-cleanliness.
 These frameworks are streamlined alternatives to standard Java Native Interface (JNI) calls which have a reputation for being unwieldy and heavy on boilerplate.

-For more info take a look at the log post this example was written for: https://objectpartners.com/2015/04/21/interfacing-groovy-and-java-with-native-libraries/
+For more info take a look at the blog post this example was written for: https://objectpartners.com/2015/04/21/interfacing-groovy-and-java-with-native-libraries/

 Licensing